 Apply a pre-emergent herbicide to prevent summer weeds from germinating.
 This is especially important if you were bothered by sandburs and/or crabgrass.
 Andersons Barricade Professional-Grade Granular (Amazon), Scotts Halts (Amazon & Lowes)and Green Light Amaze (Amazon & Lowes) are good herbicides for the job.
 I have also found corn gluten meal (Amazon & Lowes) to be a good natural product for the job.

 To be ready for the hot weather when it arrives, call in your irrigation contractor to check out and repair your system.
 Make sure the rain sensor is working and all leaks are repaired.
 Have them instruct you how to change the watering amounts if necessary.

 Have your mower sharpened and the engine tuned up.
 Mow in March to keep the lawn weeds in check.

-Mowing starts in earnest this month.
+Mowing really starts this month.
 Mow St. Augustine and Bermuda to 3 inches tall, zoysia to 2 inches tall and buffalo grass to 5 inches.
 Mow frequently enough that only one-third of the grass blade is removed at every mowing.
 Once per week is usually sufficient.

 After you have mowed the lawn two times, it is time to fertilize the lawn.
 I like Andersons Professional PGF Complete (16-4-8) for this application but other lawn foods at your big box stores should work for this application.